eclipse-tractusx/tractus-x-umbrella/docs/user/guides/digitaltwin-exchange/provide-digitaltwins.md

 ```
 ## Creating a dDTR Contract Definition

-In common a contract definition always consists out of 1 to n assets, an access policy and 1 to n usage policies.
+In common, a contract definition always consists out of 1 to n assets, an access policy and 1 to n usage policies.
 So you should first create a access and usage policy for your registry (like shown above).
 In common policies can be reused, but please do not reuse the usage policy of the registry for other contract definitions as the purpose of the usage is focused on the dDTR use!

 ```bash
 curl -L -X POST 'http://dataprovider-controlplane.tx.test/management/v3/contractdefinitions' \